 3. Use to express intentions for the future.
 This form is similar to future plans.
 However, future intentions are more general in nature.

-She isn't going to volunteer for the managed project.
+She isn't going to accept requests for songs from the audience.